 The Executive Board of Foothill Transit has determined as a matter of policy that whenever Federal funds are used to support a procurement, disadvantaged business enterprises (DBEs), as defined in 49 C.F.R.
 Part 26, shall have the opportunity to compete fairly for contracts financed in whole or in part with Federal funds.
 Accordingly, and as required by 49 C.F.R.
-Section 26.13, each such prime contract signed entered into by Foothill Transit (and each subcontract the prime contractor signs enters into with a subcontractor) must include the following assurance:
+Section 26.13, each such prime contract entered into by Foothill Transit (and each subcontract a prime contractor enters into with a subcontractor) must include the following assurance: